cloudmesh-community/fa18-523-60/paper/paper.md

 the *attribute* method where the name of the desired database is listed as an attribute, and the second approach, which would include a dictionary-style access [@www-realpython].
-For example, to access a database called *cloudmesh_community*, one would use following commands for the attribute and for the dictionary method, respectively.
+For example, to access a database called *cloudmesh_community*, one would use the following commands for the attribute and for the dictionary method, respectively.